X-Mansion: Mutant X

 An alternate universe iteration of the X-Mansion appears in Mutant X. This version is run by Magneto, who has taken up Professor X's ideologies.

 Predator vs. Wolverine

 An alternate universe iteration of the X-Mansion appears in Predator vs. Wolverine.

 Prelude to Deadpool Corps

 An alternate universe iteration of the X-Mansion appears in Prelude to Deadpool Corps.
-This version is an orphanage run by Professor X. His wards include child versions of Deadpool, Cyclops, Wolverine, Angel, and Colossus.
+This version is an orphanage run by Professor X.

 Ultimate Marvel

 An alternate universe iteration of the X-Mansion appears in the Ultimate Marvel imprint.
 This version is initially funded by Magneto before he departs and Charles Xavier assumes control of the facility.
 It is later revealed that Xavier has several financial backers, including the Hellfire Club and the Church of the Shi'ar, who choose to remain anonymous due to the public's anti-mutant sentiments.
 Following the events of Ultimate Requiem, in which several members of the X-Men are killed, Iceman demolishes the mansion.